23technologies/testbed-gardener/README.md

 ``make create`` creates the testbed:

-1. creates all relevant openstack resources, networks, securitygroups, dns-zones, VMs
+1. creates management VM on the openstack (including networks, secgroups, ...)
-2. creates kubernetes cluster with RKE on the VMs
+2. creates bootstrap cluster via kind
+3. creates production-cluster via cluster-api
+4. deploys the external openstack-cloud-controller-manager
-3. deploys gardener, the gardener dashboard and a gardener-seed in the cluster
+5. deploys gardener (including dashboard and seed)
-4. Installs keycloak and attaches it to gardener-dashboard

 At the end of a successful deployment, the URL, email and password for the login will be displayed.